tunglt6596/PCIe-DE2i-150/README.md

 ### Prerequisites

 * I use Ubuntu 14.04 for DE2i-150.
 Kernel version is 4.4.0.
-You can check with this command:
+You can check your kernel version with this command:

 ```
 $ uname -r